pixelc-linux/pixelc-rootfs-scripts/README.md

 #### make_rootfs

-Use this to create the `rootfs` directory and error if it already exists or if it cannot be created.
+Use this to create the `rootfs` directory and error if it already exists, if it cannot be created or if the permissions cannot be set.
 It also defines a cleanup handler using `add_cleanup` that will remove the `rootfs` if the stage fails.
+The resulting root directory will be owned by `MKROOTFS_ROOT_GID` and that alone should be enough for most distro scripts to result in proper permissions all across the rootfs.

 #### in_rootfs command [...]